SUSE/doc-unversioned/trento/migration/systemd-install.md

 # systemd deployment

-A systemd installation of Trento Server, based on rpm packages, can be done manually step-by-step.
+A systemd installation of Trento Server, based on RPM packages, can be done manually.
 The latest available version of SUSE Linux Enterprise Server for SAP Applications is used as the base operating system, which is [SLE 15 SP5](https://www.suse.com/download/sles/) at the time of writing.
-For installations on Service Packs other than SP5, ensure to update the repository address as indicated in the respective notes provided throughout this guide.
+For installations on Service Packs other than SP5, update the repository address as indicated in the respective notes provided throughout this guide.

 **Supported Service Packs**: